psychoeducation Group Therapy for Teens

 Commit

-if your teen is motivated to feel better and manage his or her struggles effectively, it is important for them to make a commitment to the group.
+If your teen is motivated to feel better and manage his or her struggles effectively, it is important for them to commit to the group.
 This means understanding what is expected of him or her throughout the therapeutic process.

 Share

-when your teen actively shares personal experiences, it is helpful to not only them, but also other group participants.
+When your teens actively share personal experiences, it is helpful not only to them but also to other group participants.

 vector